Some links in this post may be affiliate links

 Underwatering: Do not allow the soil to dry out completely; water when the top 2-3 inches of soil feel dry.

-Some of the causes of yellow leaves on Silver Inch Plant are overwatering, soggy soil, nutrient deficiency, and temperature stress.
+Some of the causes of yellow leaves on Silver Inch Plant are low light, inconsistent watering, soggy soil, nutrient deficiency, temperature stress among others.

 Soggy soil: Use a well-draining potting soil and a pot that has a drainage hole.